DataONEorg/dataone-web/content/community-calls/_index.md

     alttext: ''
     type: ''
   title: Discussion of advances relevant to the DataONE network
-  intro: Join our community discussions and help promote shared approaches to research
+  intro: 'Join our community discussions and help promote shared approaches to research
     data management leveraging DataONE infrastructure.
-Topics focus on issues that are central to data preservation and reuse for repositories, researchers, and others engaged in research data management.
+Topics focus on issues that are central to data preservation and reuse for repositories, researchers, and others engaged in research data management. '
   pill:
     template: ''
     style: ''